egmontmika/amharix.com/content/start/what-is-amharix.md

 weight = 30
 +++

-AmhariX is an Amharic language training programme under development and under continuous improvement.
+AmhariX is a learning and training programme for the Amharic language under development.

 It is free of charge.

-So far, the first course, AmhariX 1 - Greetings & Wishes, is available.

-The second course, AmhariX 2 - Introducing Family Members & Friends, will be available in October 2017.
-Further courses will be added continuously.

-The first complete series, Series #1 - Meeting People, will comprise the following courses:
+When completed, the entire project will comprise three series with in total 18 courses.

+Each course will contain dialogues, grammar paradigms, structure sentences, glossary and audio recordings for oral training.

+Moreover, all AmhariX courses will be linked to Memrise, a digital tool for effective language learning.

+Here are the courses:

 #### Series #1, Meeting People

 - AmhariX 1, Greetings & Wishes

 - AmhariX 2, Introducing Family Members & Friends
-- AmhariX 3, Work, Professions & Occupations
+- AmhariX 3, At Work - Professions & Occupations
-- AmhariX 4, Nationalities, Languages & Language Learning
+- AmhariX 4, Nations, Nationalities & Languages
-- AmhariX 5, Making Appointments, Time & Time Expressions
+- AmhariX 5, Language Learning & Understanding
 - AmhariX 6, First Time Meetings

-Further courses are under preparation featuring the following titles:

 #### Series #2, Eating Together

-- AmhariX 7, Food & Beverages
+- AmhariX 7, Groceries, Quantities, Prices

 - AmhariX 8, Meeting for Breakfast
-- AmhariX 9, Meeting for Coffee
+- AmhariX 9, Meeting for Lunch
-- AmhariX 10, Meeting for Lunch
+- AmhariX 10, Meeting for Coffee
 - AmhariX 11, Meeting for Dinner
 - AmhariX 12, Peparing a Meal Together

 #### Series #3, Getting Around

 - AmhariX 13, Arriving in Ethiopia
-- AmhariX 14, At the Hotel
+- AmhariX 14, At the hotel

-- AmhariX 15, A Telephone Call
+- AmhariX 15, Appointments, time & time expressions
+- AmhariX 16, Sightseeing
-- AmhariX 16, At the Market - Items, Quantities & Prices
+- AmhariX 17, Shopping, money & prices
-- AmhariX 17, In the Hospital - The Human Body & Medical Care
+- AmhariX 18, In the hospital
-- AmhariX 18, Travelling Across the Country
+- AmhariX 18, Travelling across the country